General Registration (Higher Degree pathway), Endorsement in Clinical Psychology

-Jenn is Professor of Clinical Psychology at the University of Tasmania, where she served as Head of Psychology 2013-2015.
-She teaches provisional psychologists across all the pathways of training to general registration and has supervised provisional psychologists and clinical psychology registrars for over 25 years.
+Jenn is appointed as Adjunct Professor of Clinical Psychology at the University of Tasmania, where she served as Head of Psychology (2013-2015).
+She has taught and supervised psychologists across all the pathways of training to general registration for over 25 years.
 Her research is in the fields of chronic disease adjustment and mental health and her work has been funded by the National Health and Medical Research Council (NHMRC), Australian Research Council (ARC), commonwealth and state governments, non-profit organisations and by the National Cancer Institute (USA).

-Jenn was appointed as Deputy Chair of the ACT/Vic/Tas Regional Board in 2011 and in 2012 she served as Interim Chair.
-Jenn was appointed to the Psychology Board of Australia in November 2013.
+Jenn was appointed as Deputy Chair of the ACT/Tas/Vic Regional Board in 2011 and Interim Chair (2012).
+She was appointed to the Psychology Board of Australia in November 2013.

 General Registration (4+2 pathway), Endorsement in Counselling Psychology and Clinical Psychology

-Jenny Thornton has been a practising psychologist since 1980 and holds endorsements in Counselling Psychology and Clinical Psychology.
-She began her career as a research assistant, followed by 10 years working as a TAFE counsellor.
+Jenny Thornton is an endorsed Clinical and Counselling Psychologist.
+She began her career as a psychologist in Education (TAFE).
 After completing her Master of Psychology, Jenny taught in postgraduate programs while maintaining a private practice.
-Jenny is currently the program director of the Master of Psychology (Counselling Psychology) course at Curtin University and shares the role of program director for the Master of Psychology (Professional).
-Jenny is also a current Board-approved supervisor for registrars.
+Jenny was Program Director of the Master of Psychology (Counselling Psychology) and Master of Psychology (Professional) courses at Curtin University until 2019.
+She is a current Board-approved supervisor for registrars and psychologists holding endorsements.

-Jenny has been a past director of the Australian Psychology Accreditation Council.
-As Presiding Member of the Psychologists Registration Board of Western Australia, in 2010 Jenny was involved in in the transition to the National Scheme and served as Chair of the NT/SA/WA Regional Board for eight years.
+Jenny has been involved in psychology regulation and accreditation since 2007.
+As Presiding Member of the Psychologists Registration Board of Western Australia, she transitioned to the National Scheme and served as Chair of the NT/SA/WA Regional Board for eight years.
+She was also a past Director of the Australian Psychology Accreditation Council.
 Jenny was appointed to the Psychology Board of Australia in October 2018.

 General Registration (4+2 pathway), Endorsement in Health Psychology and Organisational Psychology